ispc/ispc/docs/ispc_for_gen.rst

   by the Level Zero runtime.
 For example, in a system with two GPUs present, the variable can be set to ``0`` or ``1``.

+* ``ISPCRT_MAX_KERNEL_LAUNCHES`` - there is a limit of the maximum number of enqueued kernel launches in a given task queue.
+If the limit is reached, sync() method needs to be called to submit the queue for execution.
+The limit is currently set to 100000, but can be lowered (for example for testing) using this environmental variable.
+  Please note that the limit cannot be set to more than 100000.
+If a greater value is provided, the ``ISPCRT`` will set the limit to the default value and display a warning message.

 Compiling and Running Simple ISPC Program
 =========================================
 The directory ``examples/xpu/simple`` in the ``ispc`` distribution